test-kitchen/kitchen-vagrant/README.md

 [vagrant-winrm][vagrant_winrm] Vagrant plugin must be installed.
 As a consequence, the minimum version of Vagrant required is 1.6 or higher.

-### <a name="dependencies-virtualization"></a> Virtualbox, VMware Fusion/Workstation, and/or Parallels
+### <a name="dependencies-virtualization"></a> Virtualization Hypervisor(s)

-Currently this driver supports VirtualBox and VMware Fusion/Workstation.
-Virtualbox is free and is the default provider for Vagrant.
+Currently this driver supports Parallels, VirtualBox, and VMware Fusion/Workstation hypervisors.
+VirtualBox is free and is the default provider for Vagrant.

 [VirtualBox package][virtualbox_dl]